|

 You don't have to travel to the third world to see working stationary steam engines.

-Alan Murray-Rust adds of his September 2005 visit:
+Alan Murray-Rust adds of his September 2005 visit (which was

 shown remains operable, albeit using compressed air rather than steam.
 I found